Krishna7dx9/SevaApplication/README.md

-# SevaApplication
-Got it 👍 I’ve pulled the details of your **Seva App** from your resume.
-Here’s a **ready-to-use README.md** you can just copy–paste into your GitHub repo:

----

 # Seva App 🙏

 > **Note:** This project was developed during my internship.
 Due to confidentiality, the original source code cannot be shared.
 This repository documents my role, contributions, and the technologies I used.